Disclosure: I have been provided with free access to the Rosetta Stone language learning course. The opinions below are my own and unbiased.

 Rosetta Stone gets you off to a flying start by learning the core skills of speaking, reading and learning.
 You’ll learn your new language the same way you learned to speak your native language – by listening and copying.
 And their unique speech recognition technology helps you to get your pronunciation right by correcting you as you learn, right from the day you start.

-One of the best things about Rosetta Stone is the ability to study wherever you want.
-Life can get pretty hectic and I’m not always in front of my PC, so being able to download MP3 lessons is a real bonus.
-There are other nifty features like the Audio Companion, which you can use when speaking isn’t possible, and Stories, which allows you to read a story aloud and compare your voice to a native speaker.
-And apps for iOS and Android allow you to access the Rosetta Stone program while you’re on-the-go.
-All of this should mean that I can carry on learning even when I’m off on my travels.
+One of the best things about about this course is Rosetta Stone’s online subscription, which allows you to study wherever you want.
+Life can get pretty hectic and if you are not always in front of your PC, being able to download MP3 lessons is a real bonus.
+There are other nifty features like the Audio Companion, which you can use when speaking isn’t possible.
+And the Stories feature allows you to read a story aloud and compare your voice to a native speaker.
+Meanwhile, apps for iOS and Android allow you to access the Rosetta Stone program while you’re on-the-go.

-I’ll be brushing up my German using the Rosetta Stone Advanced program.
+I’ll be brushing up my German using the Rosetta Stone Advanced program, an online course available on desktop.
 These courses are ideal for people who already have a reasonable grasp of a language.
+It will go much deeper and take my A1 level to C1.
+The course offers expanded vocabulary and grammar exercises.
 It allows you to expand your knowledge and be able to read longer, more demanding text.
 If I get chance, I might take a quick look at the French course as well.
 It’s very tempting to revive my A Level knowledge after all this time.

 But I’m also tempted to use one of their other programs to learn a brand new language.
 Learning a new language is a great way to keep your mind active, which is really important for mental health in middle age and beyond.
 Rosetta Stone has more than 30 languages to choose from, so I might pick up some Spanish ready for my next visit to Malaga.
 Or I could go for something totally new like Polish!

 My eventual aim is to head back to Germany next year speaking the language confidently and comfortably.
-I’ll be posting regular updates on my progress here on SallyAkins.com to let you know how I get on.
+I’ll let you know how I get on!